Stereotactic Radiation Therapy

-Radiation therapy (or radiotherapy) is commonly used to treat many types of cancer.
+Radiation therapy is commonly used to treat many types of cancer.
 It uses high energy X-rays to damage cancer cells, which in turn stops those cells from growing or causes them to die.
-The aim of radiotherapy is to kill cancer cells whilst causing as little damage as possible to the normal body cells around the cancer.
+The aim of radiation therapy is to kill cancer cells whilst causing as little damage as possible to the normal body cells around the cancer.

-Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiotherapy (SBRT) are very effective radiotherapy techniques.
+Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiation Therapy (SBRT) are very effective radiation therapy techniques.
 These treatment techniques enable a high dose of radiation to be delivered to the cancer cells using a precisely focused method whilst sparing the neighbouring normal cells.
 The main difference between SRS and SBRT treatments and conventional treatment are:

 - A higher radiation dose can be delivered to the cancer cells resulting in better cancer outcomes

 - The lower radiation dose to the other body cells results in fewer side effects

 - SBRT allows the treatment to be delivered in fewer sessions (usually 3-5 sessions over 1-2 weeks)

 - Each session will take approximately 30-45 minutes compared to 10-20 minutes

 SpaceOAR at Genesis CancerCare Victoria